PLAY SMART * PLAY SAFE * PLAY LOCAL: Get Outside Safely, Responsibly, and Locally

 Please note: State parks, lands, forests, and facilities are monitored by Park Police, Forest Rangers, Environmental Conservation Police Officers (ECOs) and other staff.
 These parks, lands, forests, and facilities will incorporate physical distancing for visitors and staff to limit potential spread of COVID-19.
 In addition, these officers and staff respond to, and assist, local agencies with search and rescue missions, wildfire suppression, and more.
 Following this guidance (PDF) will prevent unnecessary burdens on, and dangers to, state resources and frontline emergency first responders during the ongoing COVID-19 response.

 Below are some specifics for State Park visitors:

 Parking: To encourage physical social distancing at popular parks, trailheads, and scenic areas, State Parks will reduce the number of available parking spaces on high visitation days.
 Have a plan ready to visit a different park or another park area.
 Visit https://parks.ny.gov/parks/ for a list of parks.
 Park maps are available on each park page.

 Face Coverings: For the safety of all visitors, please wear a face covering when you cannot maintain social distance.

-Restrooms: Most indoor spaces - visitor centers, nature centers, and historic houses are closed.
-Public restrooms are limited.
+Restrooms: Public restrooms may be limited.
 Visitors should plan accordingly and call the park office for more information.

 Golf: Golf courses operated by State Parks may be open.
 Operating schedules will differ across the state.
 Call the course directly for current information.